-\$100 scholarships are provided to at-risk students in grades 4, 5 and 6 who are at risk of dropping out of school.
+\$100 scholarships are provided to at-risk students in grades 4, 5 and 6.
 The funds provide basic school supplies and the opportunity to engage in leadership programs.

 HEALTH AND NUTRITION

 HEALTH AND NUTRITION ARE CENTRAL TO LEARNING

 The focus of this portfolio has previously been the immediate needs of the many students who present at school as malnourished and the importance of students learning about approaches to healthy living, health care and the development of interpersonal, livelihood and leadership skills.